theworldasastage/hugo/content/post/books/the-art-of-making-mistakes.md

 If you want to read more and learn about mistakes, I highly recommend [grabbing this book](http://draamatyo.fi/tuote/the-art-of-making-mistakes/).
 All the texts are unique and give a new point of view on this very particular subject.

+This book is part of the list of [5 great books on creativity](/5-great-books-about-creativity/).

 {{< partial "mailing-with-tag" "Subscribe to the newsletter to receive new book recommendations every week." "books">}}